middyjs/middy/packages/error-logger/README.md

 ## Options

-- `logger` property: a function (default `console.error`) that is used to define the logging logic.
-It receives the Error object as first and only parameter.
+- `logger` function (defaults to `console.error`) - a logging function that is invoked with the current error as an argument.
+You can pass `false` if you don't want the logging to happen.

 ## Sample usage